ElGuillermo/HLL_CRCON_Discord_watch_killrate/README.md

   ```

 ## Limitations
-⚠️ Any change to these files require a CRCON restart (using the `restart.sh` script) to be taken in account.
+⚠️ Any change to these files requires a CRCON rebuild and restart (using the `restart.sh` script) to be taken in account.
 - `/root/hll_rcon_tool/custom_tools/custom_common.py` ;
 - `/root/hll_rcon_tool/custom_tools/custom_translations.py` ;
 - `/root/hll_rcon_tool/custom_tools/watch_killrate.py` ;